arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 * Configured Git on your computer.
 See [this module](https://education.arcus.chop.edu) to learn how.
 * The ability to edit .txt documents.
 Click [here](https://swcarpentry.github.io/shell-novice/03-create/) for an introduction to editing text files from the command line.

-You will need to use a Command Line Interface (CLI).
-If you are on a Mac, you can use **Terminal**, Windows machines use **Command Prompt** or **Windows PowerShell**.
-If you haven't used the command line before, you can learn how to use it to move around [here](https://swcarpentry.github.io/shell-novice/01-intro/index.html).
+If you would prefer to work through this module on your own computer, you can find a module on Bash 101 [here](link to bash 101 module).

 **Learning Objectives**